readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 How to add a configuration file
 ===============================

-As part of the initial setup for your Read the Docs site, you need to create a **configuration file** called ``.readthedocs.yaml``.
+As part of the initial set up for your Read the Docs site, you need to create a **configuration file** called ``.readthedocs.yaml``.
 The configuration file tells Read the Docs what specific settings to use for your project.

 This how-to guide covers:

 #.
 Where to put your configuration file.
 #.
-Templates to setup your configuration file from scratch.
+What to put in the configuration file.
 #.
-The most basic sections in the configuration file that can help you get started.
-#.
-Next steps...
+How to customize the configuration for your project.

 .. seealso::